manaj999/RNAseq/README.md

 							"m2" for Gencode m2
-								If using --altAnnotation option, then specify PATH of directory containing necessary files for building transcriptome here instead -r (runID)				Unique runID used to identify and organize outputs from a given run
+								If using --altAnnotation option, then specify PATH of directory containing necessary files for building transcriptome here instead

+	-r (runID)				Unique runID used to identify and organize outputs from a given run

+	-n (# replicates)		Number of replicate reads for each sample

 **OPTIONS:**
 	--nocuffmerge			Use to skip running cuffmerge
 	--altAnnotation			Use a different genome assembly.
 Specify directory where "Sequence"